 Some features involve the use of other NEs deployed in the service provider network, for example, gateways, media servers, announcement servers, MTAs, and Session Initiation Protocol (SIP) phones.
 See the "Component Interoperability" section of the Release Notes document for a complete list of the specific peripheral platforms, functions, and software loads that have been used in system testing for interoperability with the Cisco BTS 10200 Softswitch Release 4.5 software.
-Earlier or later releases of platform software might be interoperable and it might be possible to use other functions on these platforms.
-The list certifies only that the required inter-operation of these platforms, the functions listed, and the protocols listed have been successfully tested with the Cisco BTS 10200 Softswitch.
+Earlier or later releases of platforms of the required inter-operation of these platforms, the functions listed, and the protocols listed have been successfully tested with the Cisco BTS 10200 Softswitch.